willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

 "Speak for yourself," Grimjaw grumbled from his corner.
 "I'm perfectly proportioned for my height."

 The laughter that followed was genuine, the kind that came from shared understanding.
-Even Sarge's rumbling chuckle joined in.
+Even Tomaq's rumbling chuckle joined in.

 "But seriously," Darric said as the laughter died down.
 "What do we call ourselves?"